Have a Question?

 Why is my Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN) required for the form 1098-T tax form?

 Federal regulations require students to furnish their Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN) for federal reporting requirements.
 These requirements apply to any student, regardless of whether the student seeks or intends to seek the American opportunity tax credit (formerly Hope credit) or Lifetime Learning Credit.
+If the SSN/TIN is not on file at the University, please complete the Form W-9S and mail the form to the Student Accounts Office.

 I lost my form and need a copy, how do I request a copy?